Super Cup 2019: Carles Cuadrat - A shame Bengaluru FC missed Mohun Bagan game | Goal.com

 Carles Cuadrat looked reflected on his approach in the ISL final against FC Goa in order to address the way he reads games.

-"Both teams have a very offensive way to play.
+"Both teams (Bengaluru and Chennai City) have a very offensive way to play.
 I think both teams will try to arrive at the [opponent's] goal.
 If you saw in the final against Goa, looking at their foreigners, I could have chosen to play more offensive or defensive.
 I went for a more offensive team with only one foreigner in the

 "What I can say is